Light Aircraft Pilot Licence

 Refresher training of at least 1 hour of total flight time with an instructor

-2. Have passed a LAPL(A) proficiency check with an examiner (available at Southend Flying Club).
+2. Have passed a LAPL(A) proficiency check with on of our resident Southend Flying Club examiners.